ClusterLabs/OCF-spec/ra/1.1/resource-agent-api.md

 This is an Open Cluster Framework (OCF) document produced by ClusterLabs
 <https://clusterlabs.org>.

-This document is a proposed draft of the 1.1 version of the OCF RA API.
-It has not yet been adopted as a standard, and should be considered for discussion purposes only.
+This document describes version 1.1 of the OCF RA API standard.

 ## Copyright Notice